IanWambai/Chowder/README.md

 ##Parameters

-You're going to need some parameters beforehand in order to successfully receive a payments:
+You're going to need some parameters beforehand in order to successfully receive payments:

 + **Merchant Id**: This is the PayBill number to which the user will be making payments.
 You get this from Safaricom.
 + **Passkey**: This is a string that you also get from Safarcom after they enable your PayBill account for online checouts.